Sstark97/Linux-Commands/README.md

 ------------

 ## pcase command
 This command works with files and apply differents effects deppends of the flag.
-If you install the command in your PC and you write in the terminal pcase -h, you can see the differentes flags and a simple description of all of them.
 At the moment, this command can only be applied to a local file in the directory where you are located

 ### Installation
 Use git to clone my repository